dschonholtz/MedicalChat/README.md

 THIS IS NOT MEDICAL ADVICE.
 IT SIMPLY ALLOWS YOU TO CHAT WITH RESEARCH PAPERS.
 Many of these papers have not been peer reviewed.

+In hindsight, this probably shouldn't be called medical chat, as I probably will use it on agentic LLM research more than medical research.

+But that is the beauty, you can use it for whatever you want.

 # Getting Started

 ## Pull down papers